sartura/replica/docs/QUICKSTART.md

 ## After installation

-After installation devices are accesible via the serial console.
+After installation devices are accesible via the serial console and SSH.

+SSH will be available on a DHCP assigned IP as by default ports are bridged with DHCP client enabled on the bridge.

 The default system login is `root` with password `replica`.